Wheely: Services

 Wheely's mobile app is available for the iOS and Android operating systems.
 To use the service, an individual must download the app, create a user profile and enter their credit card details.
 Users can book rides in advance or on-demand by using the app to enter starting location and destination.

-The company has three service classes which use Mercedes-Benz's E-Class, S-Class, and V-Class models, respectively; additionally, Maybach models are used in Russia, as of 2019.
+The company has several service classes, using vehicles including Mercedes-Benz's E-Class, S-Class and V-Class models as well as BMW 5 Series, Maybach and Range Rover.
 There are minimum fees for each class, and final service fees are dependent on distance and time; fixed rates are available for transfers to and from major airports such as Heathrow and Gatwick.

 Corporate affairs

 As of 2018, Chirkunov owned 59.6% of the shares in Wheely.
 Wheely is based in London and has between 3,000 and 3,500 chauffeurs as of April 2019.
 The company reached US$110 million in annualized gross bookings by February 2020.
 Wheely has approximately 200 employees.